-Despite the internal instability, in the midst of Southern Italy the far-sweeping influence of Sybaris was evident and instrumental in their economic success, but also resulted in their eventual downfall. .
-For example, Sybaris was instrumental in the foundation of Metapont, as a response to the Tarentum.
-Not much later, Sybaris also ventured to establish P, as a northern frontier against foreign tribes moving into the area, but also as an outpost to service the commerce between the Sybarites and Etruscans. also wasted no time in securing other colonies at both Laos and Scidrus, resulting in a rapid acquisition of wealth and power.
-Although they were attempting to solidify their control, the overbearing nature of the Sybarites during their quest for expansion them a threat to their neighbors, even to those of the same ethnic origins.
+Despite the internal instability, in the midst of Southern Italy the far-sweeping influence of Sybaris was evident and instrumental in their economic success, but also resulted in their eventual downfall.
+Sybaris had continued to expand, resulting in the establishment of several other notable Achaean colonies in Magna Graecia.
+For example, Sybaris was instrumental in the foundation of Metaponto, which was created as a response to the foundation of Tarentum.
+Not much later, Sybaris also ventured to establish Poseidonia, as a northern frontier against foreign tribes moving into the area, but also as an outpost to service the commerce between the Sybarites and Etruscans.
+Sybaris also wasted no time in securing other colonies at both Laos and Scidrus, resulting in a rapid acquisition of wealth and power.
+Although they were attempting to solidify their control, the overbearing nature of the Sybarites during their quest for expansion showed them to be a threat to their neighbors, even to those of the same ethnic origins.